tango-controls/rfc/10/RequestReply.md

 A Device Lock is defined by:
-* a Client Identification (TODO specify in this RFC) of the owner
+* a Client Identification of the owner
-* the Client Identification of the previous owner (Mandatory?)
 * a timestamp corresponding of the locking activation
-* a counter (?) representing the number of valid activation from the same Client
+* a counter representing the number of valid activation from the same Client
-* the activation time in second defining the locking period from the last activation timestamp  # time_t in the implementation?)
+* the activation time in second defining the locking period from the last activation timestamp

 A Device Lock SHALL be deactivated when:
 * The Client which locked the Devcie call DeviceServer command UnLockDevice for the locked Device,
+* or any Client call DeviceServer command UnLockDevice for the locked Device with a `force` flag set to true,
 * or Time of activation expired,
 * or the Connection to the Client is lost,
 * The Device Server is reinitialised.

+If Device Lock has been disabled with `force` flag set to true, the Server SHALL sent to the Client who originaly owned the Device Lock a DevFailed exception with reason set to "API_DeviceUnlocked" upon next request from the Client.

 A Client Identication SHOULD cary these information:
 * Hostname where the Client process runs